jeancallisti/gdscript-strong-types/README.md

 ## What about arrays and dictionaries?

 There's still the case of complex data structures. **Godot lets you put anything in an array or a dictionary.** You can even use object references as keys (facepalm).
-Sure, GDScript offers you basic types such as StringArray but it's not really for type safety.
-It's more to work around the relative slowliness of GDScript (compared to its core, written in C) for the most commin iteration tasks.
+Sure, GDScript offers you basic types such as `StringArray` but it's not really for type safety.
+It's more to work around the relative slowliness of GDScript (compared to its core, written in C) for the most common iteration tasks.

-But what if I want to create a stringly-typed array of my own custom type?
+But what if I want to create a strongly-typed array of my **own** custom type?
 **This is the use case that this library attempts to address.**